zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 }
 ```

+__Mutual Exclusion & Latest Read__
 The `synchronized` keyword not only ensures "mutual exclusion" meaning that only a single thread executes the synchronized block of code at a time, it also ensures that any thread entering the synchronized block sees the effects of all previous modifications that were guarded by the same lock (communication effect).

 Note that synchronization is not guaranteed to work unless both READ and WRITE operations are synchronized (as demonstrated in the above example).

-Further note that in this use case, the `synchronized` method is atomic regardless of synchronization.
+Further note that in this use case, the `synchronized` method (READ/WRITE) is atomic even without synchronization.
 In other words, the `synchronized` keyword here is used solely for its communication effect, not for mutual exclusion.

-With that being said, the performance overhead can be reduced by using `volatile` keyword as it guarantees that any thread reading the `volatile` field will see the most recently written value as demonstrated below.
+With that being said, the performance overhead can be reduced by using `volatile` keyword as it guarantees that any thread reading the `volatile` field will see the most recently written value __as demonstrated below__, without the cost to ensure mutual exclusion.

 ```java
 // Cooperative thread termination with a volatile field